 Organisations such as Event Fair, FairGuide.com/Construct Data Verlag, Expo Guide (Mexico) and International Fairs Directory (Portugal) are targeting exhibitors with their misleading directory services.
 Unsuspecting exhibitors who sign and return the form are then contracted into a three-year, non-retractable agreement, which could cost the exhibitor a significant amount of money,

-It is, however, not just directories, we have been informed that exhibitors have also been targeted by alleged hotel companies.
+It is, however, not just directories, we have been informed that exhibitors have also been targeted by alleged hotel companies and those offering the data of visitor attendees, including companies such as Global Exposes, Tekinfo Hub Services, Events Summit and Event Attendees.
 It is therefore extremely important that your customers remain vigilant when signing documents seemingly related to your events.

 The AEO advises exhibitors who fall victim to this scam the following:

 Our advice is to IGNORE THEM COMPLETELY, and not communicate with them in any way.
 Writing letters simply confirms that you exist and are available at the address/email address/number they have for you, and therefore payment can be pursued.

 1) Report it to your local trading standards